protoncr/tourmaline/README.md

 ### Listening for events

 Tourmaline has a number of events that you can listen for (the same events as Telegraf actually).
-The full list of events is as follows:
+The full list of events is as can be found [in the documentation](https://watzon.github.io/tourmaline/Tourmaline/Bot/UpdateAction.html).

-Standard update types:

-- Message
-- EditedMessage
-- CallbackQuery
-- InlineQuery
-- ShippingQuery
-- PreCheckoutQuery
-- ChosenInlineResult
-- ChannelPost
-- EditedChannelPost

-Update sub-types:

-- Text
-- Audio
-- Document
-- Photo
-- Sticker
-- Video
-- Voice
-- Contact
-- Location
-- Venue
-- NewChatMembers
-- LeftChatMember
-- NewChatTitle
-- NewChatPhoto
-- DeleteChatPhoto
-- GroupChatCreated
-- MigrateToChatId
-- SupergroupChatCreated
-- ChannelChatCreated
-- MigrateFromChatId
-- PinnedMessage
-- Game
-- VideoNote
-- Invoice
-- SuccessfulPayment

-All of which are available through the enum `Tourmaline::Bot::UpdateAction`.
-To avoid having to use the full namespace you can just use a symbol.

 ```crystal
 bot.on(:text) do |update|